HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - reference types:
   - flag: 🖐️ used
   - lexical scope: 🖐️ used
-  - code block: 🖐️ used
+  - code block: 🙋 explained
   - conditions: 🖐️ used
   - loops: 🖐️ used
   - assignment: